 Acknowledgement and citation

-Users of any part of the deposit should acknowledge Benedikt Winkhart as the data collector and principal investigator.
+Users of any part of the collection should acknowledge Benedikt Winkhart as the data collector and principal investigator.
 Users should also acknowledge the Endangered Languages Documentation Programme (ELDP) as the funding body of the project.
 Furthermore, individual speakers whose words and/or images are used should be acknowledged by name and any other contributors who collected, transcribed or translated the data should be acknowledged by name.
 All information on contributors is available in the metadata.

 The following citation format can be used: